Serenity Smart Homes | Home & Building Automation in NJ | Subscription-Free & Privacy-Focused Smart Homes

 What’s Next for Matter and Thread?

 The smart home industry is moving fast.
 Major manufacturers are committing to Matter, Thread specifications continue improving, and network equipment is getting better at handling the demands of modern smart homes.
+For now though, I’m sticking with proven technologies for clients who need reliability above all else.

 Ready to build a smart home that actually works reliably?
 Book a call with Serenity Smart Homes.
 We’ll help you choose the right technology for your specific needs and lifestyle—whether that’s cutting-edge Matter over Thread or time-tested Zigbee and Z-Wave.